 We may earn money from the companies or products mentioned in this post, as there may be affiliate links included below.
 For more information, see our disclosure policy.

 Creating innovative classroom assignments can be a struggle when trying to balance all your other responsibilities.
 It can be easier just to rely on your old faithful assignments, rather than consider how to enliven your syllabus with new assignments that might better engage your students.
 Today’s post provides a lists of places where you can quickly find inspiration for classroom assignments.
 It also provides specific examples of my own assignments that have received good results from my students.
 If you’re looking for new ways to find classroom assignment inspiration, definitely check out this list of five resources.
-If you’re looking for a place to organize all your ideas, this digital teaching journal might work for you.
+If you’re looking for a place to organize all your ideas, a digital journal might work for you.

 This option is probably the most obvious one on the list, as many of us are passionately engaged with our research interests and are always ready to talk about them.
 Now, theming a whole undergraduate course around your research might not be the best idea, as many of these courses are meant to be surveys.
 However, creating a unit or assignment that connects to your research can help you feel more engaged in your course.
 It also gives your students an opportunity to learn from someone who is very well-versed in the current scholarship on this topic of study.
 Your students might also teach you something new about your own interests, even if that’s simply how undergraduates perceive the topic that you are researching.